Myles Straw Player Props: Guardians vs. Braves

 Myles Straw At The Plate

-- Straw enters this game on a five-game hitting streak.
-During his last games, he's hitting .350.
+- Straw enters this game on a six-game hitting streak.
+During his last outings, he's hitting .350.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.